sst/guide/_chapters/setup-error-logging-in-serverless.md

 This debugger does 3 things:

  1. let's you call debug() to log messages, and the messages only gets printed out when flush() is called.
-This allows us to log very detailed context information about what has been done such as:
+This allows us to log very detailed context information about what has been done leading up to the error:
   - arguments and return values for function calls
   - reqeust/response data for HTTP requests made